 The Romeo and Juliet literature is fictional, but the story was inspired by a real couple who lived in Verona sometime between the late 13th century and early 14th century.
 It is known that Shakespeare discovered the sad love story from the 16th-century poem by Arthur Brooke, “The Tragical History of Romeo and Juliet.”

 Some of these sites in Verona, like the balcony in Juliet’s house (Casa di Giulietta), will help you imagine the painful but romantic story of the couple.
 It is said that in this place, Romeo first courts Juliet.
 You can find the exact location of Juliet’s house using this link to Google Maps (Cappello Street, house number 23).

 I have to warn you that Juliet’s house can be full of tourists, especially during peak season.
 The house/courtyard, where you see the famous balcony, is free to enter (excluding the museum and access to the balcony).
 This makes it more enticing for more curious visitors to visit.

-Don’t let the crowd bum the moment you’ll be seeing the balcony in Verona.
+Don’t let the crowd bum the moment you see the balcony in Verona.
 Come very early or first in the morning so you can feel the moment and easily imagine the scene where Romeo courts Juliet.
 There’s nothing much ‘special’ about the balcony than that!
-Timing of visit is crucial.
+The timing of the visit is crucial.